rfo909/CFT/README.md

 # CFT - ConfigTool

-CFT started life as a way to configuring, deploying, starting and stopping services on remote Windows hosts via PowerShell, but it is really about automation of all kinds.
+CFT started life as a way to create config files, copy files to remote hosts and starting and stopping remote services, all via PowerShell.
+Soon followed log collection and searching.

-- Programmable shell for Linux and Windows
-- Terminal based
+- Terminal based, interactive language, for automation
 - Written in Java
-- Automation
+- Runs on Windows and Linux

 ## Features

 - Compact syntax
-- Supports threading for parallel operations
+- Processing files and directories
+- Rich data structures with lists and dictionaries
+- Powerful filtering of data
-- Runs external programs in foreground or background
+- Running external programs in foreground or background
+- User input
+- Templating functions for merging data into text
-- No global variables, means less unexpected side effects
+- No global variables - fewer side effects
-- Shortcuts for running code, such as @e to open current script in editor
+- Shortcuts for calling code in any script
-- Good error reporting
 - Two-tiered error handling system (hard and soft)
-- Integrated help system for info on all functions, global and inside objects
+- Integrated help system for interactive info on all functions
+- All values are objects, with member functions
+- Organize sets of functions into scripts (save-files)
+- Call functions across scripts
+- Lambdas and closures for advanced library functionality
+- Supports multithreading for time consuming operations
-- Various library and example scripts
+- Many library and example scripts
-- Up to date documentation with examples (doc/Doc.html)
+- Up to date documentation with examples
 - Youtube tutorial playlist

 # Introduction

-CFT is a functional object oriented language, which is primarily used for manipulating files and directories, and running external programs in the foreground or background.
+CFT is a functional object oriented language.
+It is primarily used for:

+- manipulating files and directories
+- running external programs in the foreground or background.

 It lets you create custom functions that call global functions, as well as member functions inside objects.
 All values are objects, and descriptions of all predefined functions are available via the "help" functionality.